nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 To open the detail view, follow these steps.
 In the Members tab, select a member that you wish to delete, and click members name.
 1. In the Security Servers tab.
-2. Choose from the table a security server and click server code.
+2. Choose from the table a Security Server and click server code.

 The view contains three sections.
 - "Details" – information about the server and its owner.
-- "Clients" – information about clients registered for this security server.
+- "Clients" – information about clients registered for this Security Server.
 Hint: Click a client's member name to open the client's detail view.
-- "Authentication Certificates" – information about the security server's registered authentication certificates.
+- "Authentication Certificates" – information about the Security Server's registered authentication certificates.
 Hint: Click a certificate's certification authority to open the certificate's detail view.

 ## 8.2 Changing the Security Server Address

 Access rights: Registration Officer

-By default, the security server's address is provided in the registration request of the authentication certificate sent from the security server.
+By default, the Security Server's address is provided in the registration request of the authentication certificate sent from the Security Server.
 The address must be changed if it was not set when the request was submitted or if it is no longer valid.

-There are several reasons why setting the security server’s address matters.
+There are several reasons why setting the Security Server’s address matters.
-- The services that are relayed through a security server become available once the security server’s address is set.
+- The services that are relayed through a Security Server become available once the Security Server’s address is set.
-- By registering the addresses of security servers, the service clients are certain to receive a response to their queries in a reasonable time, even if the relaying security server is overloaded with service requests (e.g., the requests from addresses belonging to registered security servers are served before requests coming from unknown addresses).
+- By registering the addresses of Security Servers, the service clients are certain to receive a response to their queries in a reasonable time, even if the relaying Security Server is overloaded with service requests (e.g., the requests from addresses belonging to registered Security Servers are served before requests coming from unknown addresses).

+The request can be submitted through the Security Server or changed in the Central Server.

-To change the security server address, follow these steps.
+To change the Security Server address from the Central Server, follow these steps.
-1. In the Security Servers tab, select the security server whose address you wish to change and click server code.
+1. In the Security Servers tab, select the Security Server whose address you wish to change and click server code.
 2. In the view that opens, locate the "Address" section and click Edit adjacent to the "Address" field.
-3. Enter the security server's address and click Save.
+3. Enter the Security Server's address and click Save.

 ## 8.3 Registering a Security Server's Authentication Certificate

 Access rights: Registration Officer

-The actions required to register a security server's authentication certificate depend on whether automatic approval of authentication certificate registration requests is enabled or disabled (_default_).
+The actions required to register a Security Server's authentication certificate depend on whether automatic approval of authentication certificate registration requests is enabled or disabled (_default_).

 When automatic approval of authentication certificate registration requests is enabled, the following action must be taken:
-- An authentication certificate registration request must be sent from the security server to the Central Server by the security server administrator.
+- An authentication certificate registration request must be sent from the Security Server to the Central Server by the Security Server administrator.

 Automatic approval of authentication certificate registration requests is disabled by default.
-In that case, to register a security server's authentication certificate, the following actions must be taken.
+In that case, to register a Security Server's authentication certificate, the following actions must be taken.
-- An authentication certificate registration request must be sent from the security server to the Central Server by the security server administrator;
+- An authentication certificate registration request must be sent from the Security Server to the Central Server by the Security Server administrator;
 - The requests must be approved or declined by the Central Server administrator.

 To approve/decline a request, it can be done either through in the Management request view list or in the Management request details view.

 Upon approving the request
 - the request moves to the "Approved" state;
-- the registered authentication certificate appears in the security server's detail view, in the "Authentication Certificates" section.
+- the registered authentication certificate appears in the Security Server's detail view, in the "Authentication Certificates" section.

 To decline the request
 - the request moves to the "Rejected" state;